Chichén Itzá: Tickets

 Chichén Itzá Useful Information

-Tips for visitors
+Tips for visiting

 • Book Tickets Online: It's easy and convenient and can save you a lot of time as queues do form at the ticket office.
 Also be careful of the tax trap - Chichén Itzá has a 'Cultur Tax' on the ticket.
 Be sure whether your ticket includes it or not as you will have to pay it at the location otherwise.
 Our tickets clearly confirm if its included or not.

-• Wear Comfortable Shoes: You will need to walk around at Chichén Itzá so we strongly suggest you wear comfortable shoes.
+• Comfortable Shoes: You will need to walk around at Chichén Itzá so we strongly suggest you wear comfortable shoes.

 How to get there